N NEON OSS

 Clear answers to help you make the right choice

-Supabase excels for full-stack applications with its integrated authentication, real-time features, storage, and edge functions.
-Neon focuses purely on the database layer, so you'd need to integrate additional services for a complete backend.
+Supabase OSS excels for full-stack applications with its integrated authentication, real-time features, storage, and edge functions.
+Neon OSS focuses purely on the database layer, so you'd need to integrate additional services for a complete backend.

 Decision Framework